T. Kenneth Cribb Jr.

 Troy Kenneth "Ken" Cribb Jr. is a former presidential advisor to President Ronald Reagan.

-Biography
+Early life and education

-Cribb was born August 7, 1948 in Spartanburg, South Carolina.
+Cribb was born August 7, 1948, in Spartanburg, South Carolina.
 His parents were T. Kenneth Cribb Sr. and Dicksie Brown Cribb.
-His father was an agribusinessman, merchandising and marketing expert, civic and religious leader, and a trustee of Clemson University.
-He is a doctor honoris causa of Universidad Francisco Marroquin.
+His father was an agribusinessman, merchandising and marketing expert, civic and religious leader, a trustee of Clemson University, and held an honorary doctorate from the Universidad Francisco Marroquin.

-Cribb graduated in 1970 from Washington and Lee University, and served as national director for ISI from 1971 to 1977.
-After that, he went on to University of Virginia Law School, graduating in 1980.
+Cribb attended Washington and Lee University, where he graduated in 1970.
+From 1971 to 1977, Cribb served as national director of the Intercollegiate Studies Institute.
+After that, he attended the University of Virginia Law School, where he graduated in 1980.

+Career

 He was deputy to the chief counsel of the Reagan campaign the same year.
-After working briefly as a Wall Street lawyer, he served as Assistant to the President for Domestic Affairs in the Reagan Administration, serving as President Reagan’s top advisor on domestic matters.
-Earlier in the administration he held the position of Counselor to the Attorney General.
+After working as a Wall Street lawyer, he served as a counselor to the Attorney General and then as Assistant to the President for Domestic Affairs in the Reagan Administration.